KygekTeam/.github/profile/README.md

 # Hi there 👋

+---

+## IMPORTANT

+We're looking for someone that's interested becoming the new leader of KygekTeam.
+Please visit [this page](https://kygek.team/lookingfornewleader) for more information.

+---

 ### Welcome to the KygekTeam GitHub organization profile page!

 We've made many open source projects **since 2020**, mainly **plugins for Minecraft server software** (PocketMine-MP 3/4, NukkitX/PowerNukkit, SpigotMC/PaperMC).
 KygekTeam is founded by [**@KygekDev**](https://github.com/KygekDev) on 2020, previously named **Kygek Development**.